evnik/XcodeRN/Xcode12Beta3.md

 #### Resolved in Xcode 12 beta

-*   Unapplied references to protocol methods are now supported.
+*   Swift now supports unapplied references to protocol methods.
 Previously this only worked for methods defined in structs, enums, and classes.
 (21289579) (FB5819096)

     For example:
     ```swift